Categories

 • For professional applications: A mixture of argon, helium and sometimes hydrogen may be ideal for high-speed or high-performance welding

 If you’re still unsure, consult the TIG welder’s manual or ask our expert fabrication team about the best gas mix for your machine and welding conditions.
-If you're in need of a reliable and durable TIG welder, check out our selection of machines and accessories such as TIG welding gloves.
+If you're in need of a reliable and durable welder, check out our selection of TIG welders and accessories such as TIG welding gloves.

 Where to Buy Your TIG Welding Gases